GilbertAshivaka/Autograd/README.md

 # 💫 About Me:
-I'm a python developer proficient in creating desktop applications using PyQt.
-Also working on User Interface designs using Qt.
-I also do machine learning neural networks and Ai.<br>
+Python developer good at creating desktop applications using PyQt.
+Also working on User Interface designs and applications using Qt and C++ backend.
+I also do machine learning (Keras) and AI.<br>

 ## 🌐 Socials: